School districts across WNY weigh in on potential vaccine approval for students as young as 5

 “I think there are many parents I talked to who are excited about the prospect of having their child vaccinated and they’re going to run out and do it quickly, and I think there’s lots of parents and kids that age who tell me they’re going to take a wait and see attitude,” Cornell said.

-In the Amherst School District there’s plans for a vaccination clinic on November 13th for children ages 5-11, in anticipation of decisions from the FDA and the CDC regarding emergency use approval of the Pfizer vaccine for younger children.
+In the Amherst School District, there are plans for a vaccination clinic on November 13th for children ages 5-11, in anticipation of decisions from the FDA and the CDC regarding emergency use approval of the Pfizer vaccine for younger children.

 Sarah Minkewicz is a reporter who has been part of the News 4 team since 2019.
 See more of her work here.